 Earlier this week

-the European Parliament's Committee on the Internal Market and Consumer Protection (IMCO) have criticized the Commission's proposal, which could stifle online expression, hinder competition, and suppress legal uses of copyrighted content, like creating
+and even the European Parliament's Committee on the Internal Market and Consumer Protection (IMCO) have criticized the Commission's proposal, which could stifle online expression, hinder competition, and suppress legal uses of copyrighted content,

 Since then, a leaked report has revealed that one of the European Parliament's most influential committees has also come out against the proposal

 .
 As the IMCO committee's report had done,

 the report of the European Parliament's Legal Affairs (JURI) Committee not only criticizes the upload filtering proposal (aka.
 Article 13, or the #censorshipmachine), but renders even harsher judgment on a separate proposal to require online news

 aggregators to pay copyright-like licensing fees to the publishers they link to (aka.
 Article 11, or the

 ).
 We'll take these one at a time.